 I just received a message from a Facebook friend.
 This was someone I hardly know.
 We have meet a few times in person, and occasionally will comment on each others’ Facebook posts, and I don’t think I have seen him for at least five years.
 But I was happy to be approached because it shows that by being open about what I am personally going through I am able to help others too.
 Yay, a small benefit to this shit hand I’ve been dealt!

 Anyway, I digress.
-He contacted me because he was wondering the best way to approach an ex-work colleague who he is still in contact with who now has breast cancer.
-Other mutual friends are pussyfooting around the issue, but he was seeing her soon and he wanted to speak directly and ask questions as he normally would.
+He contacted me because he was wondering what to say to an ex-work colleague who he is still in contact with who now has breast cancer.
+Other mutual friends are pussy-footing around the issue, but he was seeing her soon and he wanted to speak directly and ask questions as he normally would.
 But how should he go about this?

 If he has this question, then I am sure plenty of other people do too, so I thought this could be a good place to share my ideas because, well, a month or so ago I would have asked the same question too!
 Of course everyone is different, but here are some ideas of what to say and what not to say.